jogong2718/jogong2718.github.io/README.md

    - Showcases various projects, with short descriptions and links to repositories or live demos.

-4. Resume Section:
+4. Experience Section:
-   - Downloadable resume (PDF).
+   - Shows recent and notable experience.

 ## Running Tests